 The vendor you are working with already has a pool of developers to offer for your project.
 They are hand-picked candidates with the required skill and talent to run a project like yours.

-It is way easier to hire a Dedicated Team from your outsourcing vendor; you pay only for the project itself.
+It is way easier to hire an offshore dedicated team from your outsourcing vendor; you pay only for the project itself.
 There are no hiring expenses, no recruiting fuss, and even the onboarding process is mostly done by your vendor.
 You just need to help.

 Plus, there is a project manager that controls everything that happens on the project.
 Thanks to the manager, you will always know what your team is doing and what kind of progress it’s making.